WebAssembly Diversification for Malware Evasion: Discussion

-\emph{External:} The labeling of VirusTotal for our corpus might change over time.
-Thus, our quantitative results might change in future reproduction.
-Also, we have observed that when our evasion algorithms manage to evade, VirusTotal results in timeout in several cases.
-This might suggest that the evasion effectiveness is also due to performance constraints on the VirusTotal side and not only to our technique.
-Moreover, while our techniques demonstrate to total evade VirusTotal, our insights are based on a black-box observation of it.
+\emph{VirusTotal Observations:} The final labelling of binaries for VirusTotal vendors is not definitive \cite{251586}.
+For example, a VirusTotal vendor could label a binary as benign and change it later to malign after several weeks.
+This phenomenon creates a time window in which slightly changed binaries (fewer iterations in our case) sometives evade the detection of numerous vendors.
+Also, we have observed that when our evasion algorithms manage to evade, some VirusTotal vendors result in timeout in several cases.
+This suggests that the evasion effectiveness is also due to performance constraints on the VirusTotal side.

+\emph{Lack of abstraction:} A WebAssembly cryptojacking can only exist with its web complements.
+As we previously discussed, a browser cryptojacking needs to send the calculated hashes to a cryptocurrency service.
+This network communication is outside the WebAssembly accesses and needs to be delegated to a JavaScript code.
+We have observed that, the imports and the memory data of the WebAssembly binaries have a high variability in our dataset.
+The imported functions from JavaScript change from binary to binary.
+Their data segments also differ in content and length.
+This suggests that the whole JavaScript-WebAssembly polyglot package is the right direction for cryptojacking detection.

+\emph{Mitigation: } As we noted in our response to RQ4 and RQ5, we believe that code canonicalization and is a promising mitigation technique if they are applied directly to WebAssembly.
+One way to do this would be to modify a diversifier such as wasm-mutate into a binary optimizer completely based on e-graph.
+This would provide canonicalization through a compact representation of WebAssembly code.
+In turn, malware variants with the same ancestor would be more seen as the ``same'' program, from its canonical representation.